By: Brett Mars ’19, staff writer

 The Lebanon Valley College men’s ice hockey has high hopes for this season.

-The Flying Dutchmen’s season has just started the team has a record of 3-2-2.
-While five games is a rather small sample size, LVC’s current record is starting to make true the players’ expectations for the year.
+The Flying Dutchmen’s season just started, and the team’s record is 3-2-2.
+While five games is a small sample size, the men’s current record is setting up the players’ expectations for the year.